maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 ### 7.2.16 - Firewall Rules

-1. Next you will configure firewall rules.
+**1. Next you will configure firewall rules.
 Navigate to Firewall -\> Rules -\> [LAN Interface].
-On this page, click the "+" near the upper right of the page to add a new rule.
+On this page, click the "+" near the upper right of the page to add a new rule.**

 ![](_images/53._OPNsense_-_Firewall_Rules.png)

 *Figure 53 – PROTECT – OPNsense: Firewall rules*

-2. As seen in the figure below, configure 6 firewall rules using the aliases created previously.
+**2. As seen in the figure below, configure 6 firewall rules using the aliases created previously.
 The rules listed in green are default rules that already exist.
 The rule highlighted in orange is only relevant if you elected to configure the OPNET network.
 To re-order the rules, select the check box next to the rule you want to move on the rules screen, then, on the right side of the rules table, click the left arrow for the rule you want your selected rule to sit above.
-After all changes have been made, click "Apply."
+After all changes have been made, click "Apply."**

 ![](_images/54._OPNsense_-_Firewall_Rules_-_MGMT.png)